Agriculture Visa Sponsorship Jobs in Montana

 Which visa types are most common for agriculture roles in Montana?

 H-1B visas dominate for specialized agriculture roles in Montana, particularly for agricultural engineers, food scientists, and research positions.
-H-2A seasonal agricultural worker visas are used for temporary field work, while EB-3 permanent residence applications are common for management roles at major agribusiness companies.
+H-2A visa seasonal agricultural worker visas are used for temporary field work, while EB-3 permanent residence applications are common for management roles at major agribusiness companies.
 Some research positions qualify for O-1 visas.

 What are the prevailing wage requirements for agriculture jobs in Montana?